 The first two lines set up variables for our sliders.
 Then we take the layer we have selected in the Layer Control, and run

 sampleImage() on that.
 We pass it the position of this layer, our text layer, and give it our Radius value as an array using the same value for each dimension.
 Generally I want this to be tiny.
 You can't set it to zero though.
 It'll throw an error so be aware of that.
 The third argument is for post effect.
 That is, after the effects have been added.
 Since we usually want to sample the colors as they are, not before effects are applied, we set this to true.
 This gets us an RGBA array with colors from 0-1.
 If you're working in a higher color space, I think this will continue past 1 and you'd likely want to ignore the next line.

 The next line converts the original array's range of 0-1 into 0-255.
-We divide each value in the array by the highest number in the range we have—1—and multiply it by the highest number in the range we're mapping to—255.
+First, we would normally divide each value in the array by the highest number in the range we have, but in this case it's 1 so we don't need to.
+So instead we just multiply each value by the highest number in the range we're mapping to—255.
 We also round each value with

 "+\t\t\tR: " + color + "\n\t\t\tG: " + color + "\n\t\t\tB: " + color + "\n\t\t\tA: " + color;